under-view/kmsroots/docs/vulkan.rst

 		uint32_t                         height;
 		uint32_t                         layers;

-	Most members may also be located at `VkFramebufferCreateInfo`_.
+	More information can be found at `VkFramebufferCreateInfo`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device).